Water runs through . .

 Brothers in farms

-Two Byfield brothers settled on the upper reaches of Wooroloo Brook to farm, a third set up a steam sawmill once the Eastern Railway made the area more accessible.
+Two Byfield brothers settled on the upper reaches of Wooroloo Brook to farm, a third brother set up a steam sawmill once the Eastern Railway made the area more accessible.
 Byfield’s Mill was managed by yet another Byfield brother.
 It became an official stop on the Eastern line, attracting more orchardists and farmers.
 The name changed to Wooroloo in 1897 when the mill stop was raised to booking station status.

 State Registered Places in Wooroloo: